 However, there are problems the individual encounters that are real or significant in their life, which they see as a reason to quit using drugs.
 These are important to identify because they may remind the person why they must seek help during the intervention.

-The addict doesn’t necessarily have the same reality about their drug addiction that non-addicts might.
-For instance, he/she may have semi-serious health problems, no friends, and no job or income, but feel like they are “doing OK”.
-Many addicts have actually overdosed on drugs coming very close to death and are right back using drugs the very next day.
+The person with an addiction doesn’t necessarily see their drug addiction the way a non-addicted might.
+For instance, they might have semi-serious health problems, no friends, and no job or income but feel like they are “doing OK.”
+Many will overdose on drugs, come very close to death, and are right back using the very next day.

-This may appear crazy but in fact, it is only part of the pain for the addict.
-With this in mind, the addict from time to time will encounter added pressure, which forces them to make an actual decision about whether to seek help or continue to use.
+This may appear crazy, but, in fact, it is only part and parcel of addiction.
+With this in mind, the addicted will encounter added pressure from time to time.
+Events that force them to make an actual decision about whether to seek help or continue to use will occur.

 Pending legal charges leading to jail time, the threat of divorce, the uncertain loss of a job are all possible situations.
 A person who has enough pressure, a reality check of sorts, will want to fight the addiction and seek help.
 Although any of these may or may not work, some strains can come to bear that prod the person to seek help.

 It is easy to assume the individual is “only seeking help to avoid jail” or some other evaluation, which is true in many cases.
 The fact remains that most addicted people will only seek help when someone or something pushes them out of their “addiction comfort zone.”

 Very few people who are addicted with access to money, a place to live, and no legal issues seek help.
 With people who stay quiet toward their usage, they “don’t have a problem.”